nifoc/blog.kempkens.io/_posts/2014-03-30-ocsp-stapling-with-nginx.md

 An alternative way to test if OCSP stapling is supported, is by using [Qualys SSL Labs](https://www.ssllabs.com/ssltest/).

 Keep in mind that nginx does not include OCSP data in the first response, because it has to fetch it, too.
 So you probably have to try at least two times to verify if it works or not.

+**Update #1**

+If you have more than one virtual host with SSL enabled, you have to enable OCSP stapling for every single one.
+Otherwise nginx will fail silently and not include any stapled OCSP data.
+(Thanks to [@rmoriz](https://roland.io) for figuring this out)